 HIST 380 AMERICAN REPUBLIC, 1788-1860 studies the history of the U.S. from Washington's administration to the Civil War, exploring the political, economic, social, and intellectual growth of the nation.
-Prerequisite: HIST 103 or HIST 105.
+Prerequisite: HIST 103.
 3 credit hours.

 HIST 385 HISTORICAL METHODS is an introduction to the nature and theory of history through the study of past developments in historical research and writing.
-Prerequisite: HIST 103 or HIST 105.
+Prerequisite: HIST 103.
 3 credit hours.

-HIST 387 HISTORY INTERNSHIP offers opportunities to study and work with the Wisconsin Historical Society or other agencies under the direction of a faculty supervisor.
-Students will combine academic learning with practical experience in history.
-Prerequisite: HIST 103 or HIST 105 and HIST 385.
+HIST 387 FIELD EDUCATION IN HISTORY offers various opportunities for students for practical experience in the field of History.
+They may either serve as a student mentor for HIST 103 or they may study and work with the Wisconsin Historical Society or some other agency.
+Student interns will work under the supervision of a faculty supervisor.
+Prerequisite: HIST 103.
 3-6 credit hours.